Garden Pinks (Dianthus Chinensis) Plant Care Guide

 If you sow under shelter, you can start in late winter.
 Seeds take one to two weeks to sprout at 65 to 70 degrees F. Transplant outdoors close to the last frost date.
 In many regions, this will be in May.

-D. chinensis grow best in soil that’s very well-drained.
+D. chinensis grows best in very well-drained soil.
 They tolerate occasionally dry soil and dislike wet feet.
-China pinks will grow in a range of soil types, including sandy, clay, and loamy.
-They prefer a pH that’s neutral to slightly alkaline, from 7.0 to just over 8.0.
+China pinks will grow in various soil types, including sandy, clay, and loamy.
+They prefer a neutral pH to slightly alkaline, from 7.0 to just over 8.0.

 When sowing Dianthus seed in early spring, cover with a very thin layer of soil.
-The plants need light in order to germinate.
+The plants need light to germinate.

 When planting from nursery pots in late spring, dig a hole that’s the same depth and twice as wide as the root ball.
 Gently place the plant in the hole and fill it with soil.
 You may add some slow-release fertilizer at planting time if you choose.
 Water thoroughly.